taocpp/PEGTL/doc/Actions-and-States.md

 Actions can then assume that the input provides (at least) the following members.
 The `Input` template parameter is set to the class of the input used at the point in the parsing run where the action is applied.

+For illustrative purposes, we will assume that the input passed to `apply()` is of type `action_input`.
+Any resemblance to real classes is not a coincidence.

 ```c++
 template< typename Input >
 class action_input